sodafoundation/api/README.md

 _Please be aware that this code is under heavy development and subject to change, do use with discreption._

+### Purpose

+The purpose of the opensds poc is to verify the concept we envisioned for opensds.
+The PoC scenario is to have Kubernetes use

 ### Structure
-The current PoC code consists of three main components: API, orchestration and adapter.
+The current PoC code consists of three main components: api, orchestration and adapter.
 Those three components communicate with each other through gRPC with the help of etcd.

-** API module manages the request about storage resources, such as volumes, databases, file systems, policys and so forth.
+* API module manages the request about storage resources, such as volumes, databases, file systems, policys and so forth.

-** Orchestration module has three roles:
+* Orchestration module has three roles:

-* Handles the request from API module.
+** Handles the request from API module. **

-* Collects the statistics (connection information, feature and so on) of storage resources through adapter module and deliver them to metaData module.
+** Collects the statistics (connection information, feature and so on) of storage resources through adapter module and deliver them to metaData module. **

-* Orchestrates storage resources and shows appropriate resources to users according to scenarios.
+** Orchestrates storage resources and shows appropriate resources to users according to scenarios. **

-** Adapter module contains a standard storageDock and plugins of cookedStorage and rawStorage.
-The cookedStorage contains open source projects (such as Cinder, Manila, Swift and so on) and enterprise projects (such as OceanStor DJ).
-The rawStorage contains raw storage device from Intel and WD (such as NVMe and NOF).
+* Adapter module contains a standard Dock and plugins of different storage backends which contains both open source projects (such as Cinder, Manila, Swift and so on) and enterprise projects (such as Vipr, OceanStor DJ).
+Raw storage device will also be supported later

 ### Development